Aakash Re-NEET 2026 Batch

 Complete the NCERT thoroughly: For students who are starting their NEET preparation, it is very important to read the NCERT books for NEET of both Class 11 and Class 12, as most of the questions in the exam directly appear from these books.

-Practice the MCQs regularly: After completing the syllabus, students should allot 1–2 hours regularly to solve the MCQs.
+Practice the MCQs regularly: After completing the syllabus, students should allot 1–2 hours regularly to solve the Chemistry MCQs.
 It increases their speed and accuracy, which boosts their confidence to score better in the exam.

 Make short notes and Formula sheets: While doing the preparation, it is important to prepare the short notes and a sheet of important chemistry formulas for NEET, which saves a lot of time during the revision.